rksvc/wsm/README.md

-[NSSM](https://nssm.cc)-inspired Windows service manager with a GUI.
+[NSSM](https://nssm.cc)-inspired Windows service manager with native GUI.

 It can display services installed with NSSM in the UI but cannot edit them, because this software is not compatible with NSSM.